God’s View on Babies — Inside and Outside the Womb

 Then Jesus said to him [Peter], “Put your sword back into its place; for all those who take up the sword shall perish by the sword.”

-In this NT passage, Jesus is restating (another way of illustrating it) the same truths contained in the two previously cited ones: For the sake of Peter’s life, Jesus (who, as the second member of the Trinity, created the institution of the State) knew that if Peter were to slay those who wanted to crucify Jesus, that he, Peter himself, would be put to death by the State.
-Implied in Matthew 26 is that the State, both then and today, possesses this kind of authority: Jesus is authenticating capital punishment, the state’s authority, in essence, to perish those who murder other human beings.
+In this NT passage, Jesus is restating (another way of illustrating it) the same truths contained in the two previously cited ones: For the sake of Peter’s life, Jesus (Who, as the second member of the Trinity, created the institution of the state) knew that if Peter were to slay those who wanted to crucify Jesus, that he, Peter himself, would be put to death by the state.
+Implied in Matthew 26 is that the state, both then and today, possesses this kind of authority: Jesus is authenticating capital punishment, the state’s authority, in essence, to perish those who murder other human beings.

 VI.
 CONCLUSION: THE STATE MUST PROTECT BABIES